Prospective Tutors' Frequently Asked Questions

 Private tutoring, small group, drop-ins, review sessions, and classroom assistants are available positions

-Paper Quick Check is an online proofreading service through iLearn.
-If you are interested in working in the area, contact Kathryn DiCorcia at X2158.
-For more information on Paper Quick Check, click on this link.
+iLearn proofreading is an online proofreading service.
+If you are interested in working in this area, contact the Academic Learning Center at X3300.
+For more information on iLearn Proofreading, click on this link.